REIKI and REFLEXOLOGY

 The treatment involves a range of light to firm pressure to the soles, sides and tops of mainly your feet, hands, or ears.

 During treatment some areas of the foot may feel a little tender and these may correlate with the problem areas in the body.
 With repetitive strain injuries there is usually an instant change in muscle function, and an instant change in pain level (reduced or eliminated).
+In addition, specific areas can also be addressed with direct therapy, for example, shoulders, necks, knees, hips or wrists (carpal tunnel syndrome).

 What can Reflexology help?